Dr. Jonathan Frampton, Associate Director, Product Management & Marketing, Horizon Discovery

 While we see the PacBio coverage levels are the leas biased and, second to that would be the Illumina, but all technologies exhibit error rate biased in this high and low GC regions, especially in long homopolymer runs.
 And so by combining data from two technologies you can reduce the coverage bias if the bias in the component technologies are complementary and similar in magnitude.
 In the data I’ve shown here the cross platform replicates were compared - these DNA samples were blood and saliva and were sequenced on to different platforms, the Illumina and the Complete Genomics platform.
 This resulted in an 88.1% concordance of SNP’s across these replicates.
 In another study that considered the Illumina, the Roche 454 and Solid Sequencing they observed 64.7% concordance.
 I think these two studies demonstrate the importance of considering the platform bias that you have in the pipeline that you’ve designed.

 Aside from cross platform replicates, what other ways can replicate help mitigate the errors associated with our NGS assay?
 Biological replicates, which in this figure are represented by R, samples that are independently prepared under the same conditions from the same host, as well as technical replicates which are usually considered a repeat analysis of the exact same sample – so in the case of a NGS sequencing library that would be your technical replicates.
-Both of these have significant utility in protocol optimisation, protocol validation and even late in your sample analysis.
+Both of these have significant utility in protocol optimization, protocol validation and even late in your sample analysis.
 So biological and technical replicates can be used to assess your specificity and sensitivity of your sequence variant coding methods, really in a manner that is independent of your algorithms, and the chemistry that’s used to code the variants which helps you understand your quality score thresholds or the parameters that you’re choosing.

 Technical replicates are usually considered a repeat analysis of the exact same sample, and here what we’re using are the same sequencing libraries sequenced on the same machine, using the same parameters.
 When you run these technical replicates during your initial pipeline development, or when you’re evaluating new protocols or new sample types, you’ll obtain information on the degree of noise in your pipeline.
 However most laboratories would prefer not to use precious sample for these types of upfront experiments.
 So by using Horizons multiplex reference standards, this allows you to perform these experiments using a renewable, cost effective resource.
 And so with these standards you can determine the sensitivity, specificity and the limit of detection of your particular protocol which helps you avoid false variant calls, and also assists with data interpretation and the confidence that you have.
 Furthermore, as we mentioned in the Q&A session, Horizon standards are validated using a completely orthogonal technology, droplet digital PCR and so that’s really crucial for understanding the bias in your sequencing protocol.